reframe-hpc/reframe/docs/config_reference.rst

    Variables are set after the environment modules are loaded.

+.. js:attribute:: .environments[].features

+   :required: No
+   :default: ``{}``

+   User defined features of the environment.
+These are accessible through the :attr:`~reframe.core.environments.Environment.features` attribute of the :attr:`~reframe.core.pipeline.RegressionTest.current_environ` and can also be selected through the extended syntax of :attr:`~reframe.core.pipeline.RegressionTest.valid_prog_environs`.

+   .. versionadded:: 3.11.0

 .. js:attribute:: .environments[].extras

    :required: No
    :default: ``{}``

    User defined attributes of the environment.
-This will be accessible through the :attr:`~reframe.core.environments.Environment.extras` attribute of the :attr:`~reframe.core.pipeline.RegressionTest.current_environ`.
+These are accessible through the :attr:`~reframe.core.environments.Environment.extras` attribute of the :attr:`~reframe.core.pipeline.RegressionTest.current_environ` and can also be selected through the extended syntax of :attr:`~reframe.core.pipeline.RegressionTest.valid_prog_environs`.

    .. versionadded:: 3.9.1